Keysign-Wallet/TNB-BOT/README.md

 3. In the new application, go to the "Bot" section
 4. Press "Add Bot" and then confirm the creation
 5. In the new "Bot" section, note the "token" as you will need to copy it for later
+6. Enable "server members intent"
-6. Go to "OAuth2" and select the "bot" scope to generate an invite link to your bot
+7. Go to "OAuth2" and select the "bot" scope to generate an invite link to your bot
-7. Invite your bot to whatever discord server you would like to test the bot on.
+8. Invite your bot to whatever discord server you would like to test the bot on.

 ## Bot